Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 }
 ```

-Note how this vertical slice represents a branch of a (potentially much more involved) class hierarchy.
-Schematically, the data flows from one object to another like this:
+Note how these three classes represent a vertical slice from a potentially much more involved object hierarchy.
+Schematically, the flow of data in this relationship can be depicted like so:

 ```ini
  [ LocationProvider ]